AlexanderJDupree/File_Reader/README.md

 }
 ```

 *Note*: The conditional **'if(reader && reader->contents)'** must be checked before using the reader.
-The ordering of the conditional is important as well. 'open_file()' will return a NULL reader if the file open operation failed, and the 'reader->contents' attribute will be NULL if the file was empty.
-It is also important to close the reader before the program exits otherwise there will be a memory leak.
+The ordering of the conditional is important as well. **'open_file()'** will return a *NULL* reader if the file open operation failed, and the **'reader->contents'** attribute will be *NULL* if the file was empty.
+It is also important to close the reader before the program exits, otherwise there will be a memory leak.

 ## What's in this Repo?